Personal Injury Law:

 - Punitive damages: This is awarded in cases such as products liability cases where a manufacturer’s negligence or wrongdoing may have caused the death.
 Such damages are awarded to deter such wrongdoing in the future.

-All dependants and close family members may be included in a wrongful death claim.
-Dependants typically include spouse and children.
-In cases where the victim took care of his or her parents, they may be considered dependants as well.
+All dependents and close family members may be included in a wrongful death claim.
+Dependents typically include spouse and children.
+In cases where the victim took care of his or her parents, they may be considered dependents as well.
 There are several types of accidents and incidents that may result in a wrongful death claim: